rsokl/noggin/README.md

         refresh : float, optional (default=0.)
             Sets the plot refresh rate in seconds.

-            A refresh rate of 0. updates the plot as frequently as possible.
+            A refresh rate of 0. updates the once every 1/1000 seconds.
 A negative refresh rate will draw the plot only at the end of the session.

         plot_title : Optional[str]